-- Oakwood Heritage Hospital's Total Joint Replacement Program earns a "Gold Seal of Approval" from the Joint Commission on Accreditation of Healthcare Organizations.
+- Oakwood Hospital - Taylor's Total Joint Replacement Program earns a "Gold Seal of Approval" from the Joint Commission on Accreditation of Healthcare Organizations.

 - All four OHS hospitals are recipients of the 2006 Governor's Award of Excellence for Improving Care in the Hospital Setting in various clinical areas.

-- Oakwood Heritage Hospital completes a one million dollar seven-month-long renovation project that introduced six new beds, including a four bed triage unit, along with state-of-the art specialty carts.
+- Oakwood Hospital - Taylor completes a one million dollar seven-month-long renovation project that introduced six new beds, including a four bed triage unit, along with state-of-the art specialty carts.
 The renovation also includes a seven-bed observation unit down the hall.